We do, we ask ourselves many times if there is any oud in the perfume.

 Recently, the below article from Makeupvalley contains a link to us.

 As expected, there are several descriptions, and most of them reflect accurately in some way as each of the users experienced different types of Oud.

-Each of oud oils has its oil characteristics and some note may be appalling to someone maybe pleasant to others.
+Each of oud oils has its oil characteristics, and some note may be appalling to someone maybe pleasant to others.
 However, with cosmetics, and perfume, consumers tend to love the brighter notes and leaving out the "dirty", "whiff of decay" one behind.
-This is when synthetic oud is the key ingredient, only contains the classic ouddy woody dry down note.
+This is when synthetic Oud is the crucial ingredient; it only contains the classic ouddy woody dry down note.

-However, it also depends on the culture they grow up with, which has a big impact on the scent they are after.
-Some niche house caters this trend, perfume with mouldy, barnyard, strong animalic scent.
-If you have no experience in oud (agarwood or Oudh), the oud oil samples set is an excellent education tool:
+However, it also depends on the culture they grow up with, which has a significant impact on the scent they are after.
+Some niche house caters this trend, perfume with mouldy, barnyard, strong animalic smell.
+If you have no experience in Oud (agarwood or Oudh), the oud oil samples set is an excellent education tool:

 An experienced user, "heperd" had pointed that out nicely:

-The frags that contain real oud probably only "technically" contain a drop per gigantic batch.
-All the commercial frags already listed itt are likely the only ones with real oud "
+The frags that contain real Oud probably only "technically" contain a dropper gigantic batch.
+All the commercial frags already listed it are likely the only ones with real Oud."

-When you get some real oud you will realize what a same it would be to mix it with other ingredients.
-A drop of real oud already smells like 100 different things "
+When you get some real oud, you will realise what the same, it would be to mix it with other ingredients.
+A drop of real Oud already smells like 100 different things."